haskell/cabal/Cabal/doc/installing-packages.rst

         # Example use of the 'exe' (executable build tool)
         # qualifier.
 This constraint applies to package baz when it
-        # is a dependency of the build tool bar being used
+        # is a dependency of the build tool bar being used to
         # build package foo.
         $ cabal install --constraint="foo:bar:exe.baz == 1.0"